macimax/WIKI_STEPMANIA/Actor-Definitions.md

 # SongMeterDisplay
 # Sound
 # Sprite
 Sprite class for displaying static or animated sprites.
+Will also play video files.
 ## Texture
 Sets the texture of the sprite.
 # StepsDisplay